Venus Unveiled: Beta and Asteria

 You land on the beach at Aikhylu Bay, and sleep 14 hours.
 The sun's moved visibly--you were tired!
 And why not?
 You flew 750 km--nearly 500 miles.

-Today we fly straight inland a couple of hours over the coastal hills, a low stretch of the Hyndla Range, which roughly parallels Devana Chasma, 1000 km east.
-Much lower than Devana, but rugged--a mass of north-south whaleback tessera, bumps and fins like the pebbly skin of the World-Serpent.
+Today we fly straight inland a couple of hours over the coastal hills, a low stretch of the Hyndla Range, with few peaks topping a kilometer.
+Much lower than the volcanoes and mountains inland, but rugged--a mass of north-south whaleback tessera, bumps and fins like the pebbly skin of the World-Serpent.

 The hills end in a cliff dropping into a sea of golden grass--Truth Steppe, a prairie 500 km across.
 The basin drains south into Lake Hyndla, gleaming on the southern horizon--a narrow ribbon 500 km long, clinging close under the Hyndla cliffs, mirroring them.